solidusio/solidus/guides/orders/payment-states.md

 -->

 Typically, a `Spree::Order` has one or multiple payments associated with it.
+Because of this, the order object has a `payment_state` attribute that tracks against all of the payments associated with the order.

 For example, if your customer has $20 on store credit but their order comes to
 $40, they need to use two payment methods in order to pay for the order: the